 GRADUATE PEDAGOGY FELLOWS

-The Graduate Pedagogy Fellows (GPF) program supports the development of peer leaders in 21st-century higher education pedagogy, with a particular focus on the Teaching Assistant (TA) role.
+The Graduate Pedagogy Fellows (GPF) program supports the development of peer leaders in 21st-century higher education pedagogy, with a particular focus on the significance of the Teaching Assistant (TA) role in supporting equitable outcomes in student learning.

 ABOUT THE PROGRAM

-Graduate students who participate in this interdisciplinary program develop their knowledge of effective and equitable teaching practices, craft an enhanced TA training for their peers in their departments, and receive a certificate in pedagogical leadership—with the goal of facilitating TA training in their departments the following academic year.
-Through this program, CITL seeks to support graduate student professional development and undergraduate student success at UC Santa Cruz by cultivating TA trainers who are well-versed in effective and inclusive teaching methods in every graduate program by 2020.
+Graduate students who participate in this interdisciplinary program strengthen their knowledge and application of effective and equitable teaching practices, craft an enhanced professional development opportunity for TAs in their departments, and receive a certificate in pedagogical leadership—with the goal of facilitating professional development for graduate student educators in their departments the following academic year.
+Through this program, CITL seeks to support graduate student professional development and undergraduate student success at UC Santa Cruz by cultivating TA trainers who are well-versed in effective and equity-minded teaching methods.

-With sponsorship from the Division of Graduate Studies and Division of Student Success, each fellow receives a $2,000 fellowship.
-Upon completion of the program, fellows also receive a certificate, issued by the CITL, to indicate their leadership in developing and practicing effective and equitable teaching strategies in the 21st-century higher education classroom.
+With sponsorship from the Division of Graduate Studies and Division of Student Success, each Fellow receives a $2,000 fellowship.
+Upon completion of the program, Fellows also receive a certificate, issued by the CITL, to indicate their leadership in utilizing and promoting effective and equitable teaching strategies in 21st-century higher education classrooms.

 HOW TO APPLY